martint/jmxutils/README.md

 # Custom annotations

-*Only available in master -- not part of a release, yet*

 You can use your own annotations instead of @Managed to tag methods.
 To do so, you need to tag the annotation with the org.jmx.weakreaf.ManagedAnnotation meta annotation.